cdillard49/scTerra/README.md

 # scTerra

-# Rscript for identifying and comparing scTerra reads
+# Rscripts for identifying and comparing scTerra reads